Camera API

 return. post. block. render

-Anchor to propertiesProperties
+Anchor to PropertiesProperties

 - Anchor to takePhototakePhototakePhoto(options?: CameraMediaOptions) => Promise<CameraMediaResponse>(options?: CameraMediaOptions) => Promise<CameraMediaResponse>requiredrequired